actboy168/jass2lua/ydwe-engine-english.md

 	print(jass.GetHandleId(jass.Player(0)))
 ```

-In particular, you can access jass custom variables jass.common library
+In particular, you can access jass custom variables by jass.common library

 ######example